Skip to content

 Start by importing the some necessary React Hooks as shown below.
 Also, import firestore to make queries to create new sub-collection, and fetch data.

-1import React, { useState, useContext, useEffect } from 'react';
+import React, { useState, useContext, useEffect } from "react";

 To get the id of the current chat room (this is important) you have to pass the route as a parameter to the RoomScreen functional component.
 Since, from the previous screen, a thread object is passed which gives the chat room id (or thread id) store in the Firebase collection THREADS.
 Using route.params you can get the whole thread object.
 This is possible because of react-navigation.